This article uses excessive amounts of bad analogies. If you despise bad analogies then please proceed with caution and read at your own discretion.

 - Other courses - What other courses are included; appetizers, salads, & desert?

-- Drinks - What drinks are included; 24 oz PBR tall boy vs rare red wine)
+- Drinks - What drinks are included; 24 oz PBR tall boy vs rare Italian red wine)

 The point is, generic questions like 'How much does a rehab cost?' are impossible to answer without defining the characteristics of the project and considering the different factors that can influence costs.

-If you compare the factors that influence the cost of a steak dinner, they are really the similar factors that influence the costs of a rehab:
+If you compare the factors that influence the cost of a dinner date, they are really the similar factors that influence the costs of a rehab:

-- Location of the property (expensive West coast city vs affordable Midwest town)
+- Location of the property (expensive East/West coast city vs affordable Midwest town)

 - Quality of the craftsmanship (skilled labor vs unskilled)